Lee-moran/LeeMoran_Hair/README.md

 Testing:
 - I herby tested the pages work in different browser: Chrome, Firefox, Safari.
 - I confirmed that this project is responsive, looks good and finctions on all standard screen sizes using the devtools device toolbar.
-- I confirmed that the navagation, home, Gallery, Contact and Sign up text are all readable and easy to understand.
+- I confirmed that the navagation, Home, Gallery, Contact and Sign up text are all readable and easy to understand.
-- i confirmed that the form works: requires entries in every field, will only accept an email in the email field and the submit button works.
+- I confirmed that the form works: requires entries in every field, will only accept an email in the email field and the submit button works.

 Bugs:
 solved bugs